Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Thermodynamic Properties of Yukawa and Lee-Wick Potentials and negative heat capacity in NC systems

 \subsection{Canonical and Microcanonical Ensembles}

 When we are working with the canonical ensemble, it means that we are operating at a fixed temperature to analyze other thermodynamic properties of the system, such as the internal energy.
 On the other hand, when considering the microcanonical ensemble, we are fixing the energy of the system to analyze the density of states, temperature, and the heat capacity.
 To construct the statistical description of the system under analysis, we will start with the construction of the microcanonical ensemble.
 Considering the system represented by the Hamiltonian constructed in the position and momentum coordinate phase space.
 In the microcanonical ensemble, the energy of the system, $E=H$, is a constant, meaning that it remains fixed.
-From this ensemble, we can obtain the thermostatistical properties of the system, such as the density of states, {\it i.e.}, $g(E)$, see \cite{12.1}, which is relevant for calculating the entropy, temperature, and the heat capacity, as we will see below.
+From this ensemble, we can obtain the thermostatistical properties of the system, such as the density of states, {\it i.e.}, $g(E)$, see \cite{12.1}, which is relevant for calculating the entropy, temperature.
 Therefore, considering $E=H$ in this formalism, the density of states is defined by

 where $N! \, g(E)$ corresponds to the volume of the phase space occupied by the constant energy surface itself \cite{15}.
+As we said above, eq. (\ref{2}), this system consists of two particles, with different or equal masses, interacting via $V(r)$.
+We will presume that the quantity $r$ fluctuates in the interval $(b,R)$.
+It is tantamount to suppose that the particles are hard spheres of radius $b/2$.
+The system is confined to a spherical box of radius $R$.
 By integrating this equation, we can rewrite the expression for the density of states as follows

-where $A = 64\pi^5\mu^3/3$, $R$ is the radius of the confined spherical system, where the particles interact through the central potential $V(r)$, $\mu$ is the reduced mass, and $b$ is the radius of the particles (considering them as two spheres of radius $b/2$).
-The upper limit $r_{\max}$ is determined by the condition $V(r_{\max}) = E$.
+where $A = 64\pi^5\mu^3/3$, $R$ is the radius of the confined spherical system, where the particles interact through the central potential $V(r)$, $\mu$ is the reduced mass, and $b$ is the radius of the particles.
+The upper limit $r_{\max}$ is determined by the condition $V(r_{\max}) = E$, considering the geometric constraint $b \, < \, r_{max} \, < \, R$.
 The density of states is related to the entropy and temperature of the system, respectively, as follows

 where all the interesting thermodynamics proprieties of the system can be understood from the $T(E)$ curve \cite{12.1,12.2}.

 We will use just below this formalism for the density of states to find the general expression for the density of states and temperature of Yukawa and Lee-Wick potentials in NC.
 After that, we will calculate the partition function and the heat capacity for this system.